AndrewGerstenslager/ROS2_Autonomous_Vehicle/motor_library/README.md

 1. Install arduino_main.ino or any similar file to the Arduino using the Arduino IDE

     ***NOTE: If Serial1 is not recognized, make sure you have "Arduino Mega" selected as the target board type***

-2. Build the package using "colcon build" command in "/dokalman/motor_library" directory
+2. Build and source the package using ". build_and_source.sh" command in "/dokalman/motor_library" directory

-3. Run ". install/local_setup.bash" to source the package

 4. Run "ros2 pkg list | grep motor" to verify that motor_control comes up